bethancunningham/nlp_assignment_3/README.md

 # nlp_assignment_3
-Files and code for NLP assignment 3
+Files and code for NLP assignment 3.
+Pipeline in Google Colab notebook due to lack of power on student laptop.
+Data analysis in R.

 ## Python dependencies
 The code requires the following Python libraries: